 6. Reporting Layer:

-Visualization is presenting information in such a way that people can use it effectively.
+Generally Visualization is presenting information in such a way that people can use it effectively.

-This involves technologies used for creating images, diagrams, or animations understand, and improve the results of Big Data analysis.
+Although this involves technologies used for creating images, diagrams, or animations understand, and improve the results of Big Data analysis.

-Traditional reporting are tables, graph, charts and dashboard.
+As a matter of fact, Traditional reporting are tables, graph, charts and dashboard.

 Big Data Roles

 Below are few prominent roles that work with big data